 - All plans are portable between Ohio public employers and can be withdrawn upon termination of Ohio public employment.

-- Investment and mortality risk is pooled in the traditional Defined Benefit Plan, while the individual bears those risks in the Defined Contribution Plan or ARP.
+- Investment and mortality risk is pooled in the traditional Defined Benefit Plan, while the individual bears those risks in the Defined Contribution Plan, Combined Plan (defined contribution portion) or ARP.

 - Survivor and disability benefits while working are available only through the Defined Benefit and Combined Plans to those who meet eligibility requirements.